 The basic principles of lighting on a film set are presented.
-Application of the principles of lighting in a 3-D virtual environment is explored.
-Emphasis is on use of appropriate software to realistically render and on creation of professional-quality shaders and textures for 3-D models.
-A studio course.
+Application of the principles of lighting in a 3D virtual environment is explored.
+Emphasis is on use of appropriate software to realistically render and on creation of professional-quality shaders and textures for 3D models.
 For program major or minor requirements, a grade of C or above is required for successful completion.
 Prerequisites: ANM 204; must earn C or above in all prerequisites for this course.
+A studio course.
 3 credits (Fall)

-ANM 308 - 3-D Computer Animation III: Advanced Character Animation
+ANM 308 - 3D Computer Animation III: Advanced Character Animation

-The course builds upon knowledge and skills presented in ANM 203 3-D Computer Animation II: Character Animation.
+The course builds upon knowledge and skills presented in ANM 203 3D Computer Animation II: Character Animation.
 Creation of advanced animation rigs attached to given models or models of individual creation is emphasized.
-A studio course.
 For program major or minor requirements, a grade of C or above is required for successful completion.
 Prerequisite: ANM 203; must earn C or above in all prerequisites for this course.
+A studio course.
 3 credits (Spring)